Summer 2018: Wednesdays 4-6pm and by appointment

 Cat has taught MBA Marketing Management and many undergraduate courses such as: Principles of Marketing, Brand Management, Consumer Behavior, and Integrated Marketing Communications at Western Washington University, University of Oregon and University of Montana.
 She also created and often teaches a course entitled People & Money: Behavioral and Psychological Perspectives on Pricing.

-She has published research in the Journal of Advertising, the Journal of Marketing Management, and the Journal of Behavioral and Experimental Economics.
+She has published research in the Journal of the Association of Consumer Research, Journal of Advertising, the Journal of Marketing Management, the Journal of Behavioral and Experimental Economics and the British Food Journal.
 Her work is routinely presented at conferences such as the Association for Consumer Research, Society for the Psychological Study of Social Issues, Pricing and Retailing and Marketing and Public Policy.

 Armstrong Soule, Catherine A. and Sara Hanson (2018), “Buying Unicorns: The Impact of Consumer-to-Consumer Branded Buy/Sell/Trade Communities on Traditional Retail Buying Behavior,” Journal of the Association of Consumer Research, forthcoming.